xiaoxiaoxiang-Wang/01-leetcode/README.md

 tips:divide and conquer
 Runtime:faster than 100.00%
 Memory Usage:less than 67.04%
 # 154. Find Minimum in Rotated Sorted Array II
 tips:divide and conquer
 Runtime:faster than 90.14%
 Memory Usage:less than 54.05%
-# 224. Basic Calculator
-tips:dfs
+# 164. Maximum Gap
+tips:bucket
+Runtime:faster than 5.01%
+Memory Usage:less than 5.29%
+# 188. Best Time to Buy and Sell Stock IV
+tips:dynamic programming
+Runtime:faster than 100.00%
+Memory Usage:less than 90.20%
+# 200. Number of Islands
+tips:dynamic programming
+Runtime:faster than 94.53%
+Memory Usage:less than 22.12%
+# 200. Number of Islands
+tips:dynamic programming
+Runtime:faster than 94.53%
+Memory Usage:less than 22.12%
+# 204. Count Primes
+tips:math
-Runtime:faster than 94.41%
+Runtime:faster than 40.11%
-Memory Usage:less than 97.27%
+Memory Usage:less than 71.58%
 # 410. Split Array Largest Sum
 tips:binary search
 Runtime:faster than 68.80%